Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 So we expect the Schwab version will have the Delta SkyClub, Centurion Lounge, and Priority Pass lounge access you’re used to, along with the $200 annual airline fee credit, and TSA / Global Entry fee reimbursement.

-What’s not known is the annual fee (probably $450) or the intro offer (it’s rumored to be around 40,000 points, which would match the standard Platinum Card offer, though not nearly as high as some of the targeted offers available).
+What’s not known is the annual fee ($550) or the intro offer (Earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months, which would match the standard Platinum Card offer, though not nearly as high as some of the targeted offers available).

 But the useful thing is that at least in the past, it has treated each of the versions as different products from the non co-branded Platinum Card.